danfuzz/samizdat/doc/samizdat-0-lib/code.md

 #### `yieldBox() <> box`

 Creates a set-once "yield box".
-The result of a call to this function is a box which can be set at most once, using `boxSet`.
-Subsequent attempts to set the box value will fail (terminating the runtime).
-The contents of the box are accessible by calling `boxGet`. `boxGet` returns void until `boxSet` is called.
+The result of a call to this function is a box which can be stored to at most once, using `boxStore`.
+Subsequent attempts to store to the box will fail (terminating the runtime).
+The contents of the box are accessible by calling `boxFetch`. `boxFetch` returns void until and unless `boxStore` is called with a second argument.

 This function is meant to be the primary way to capture the yielded values from functions (such as object service functions and parser functions) which